 How to identify birds

-You don't need to know anything about birds to enjoy watching them.
-Whether you're watching small birds coming to your bird table, or big birds of prey soaring hundreds of feet above your head, birds are everywhere - they are interesting to watch and provide pleasure for many people.
+Whether you're watching small birds at your bird table, or birds of prey soaring hundreds of feet above your head, birds are everywhere.
+The most important thing to remember is to enjoy watching and listening.

 It's a natural progression to go from enjoying watching a bird going about its business to asking yourself 'what kind of bird is it?'
 If you flip through the pages of a bird book or browse our A-Z pages, you'll see there are many different species in Britain (and more than 10,000 worldwide!).